dekart-xyz/dekart/install/docker/README.md

 * Create beautiful, fast WebGL map visualizations with SQL
 * Optimized for large query results, benchmarked at 1M+ points
-* Easy to save map and share link with your team
+* Easy to save a map and share a link with your team
 * Optimized for hosting in the cloud

 ## Supported data warehouses